afourney/aprstastic/README.md

 ## Future Plans

 The clear weakness of this gateway is the need to register devices in order for the call sign mapping to work.
 If every node administrator needs to manage this list, then the system will not scale (and maybe this is fine to control traffic).
 However, one compelling possibility is to create a central registry where, call signs can be registered to nodes, and the gateways could then subscribe to this list.
 This would allow a degree of roaming without much need for coordination.

-Additional future plans include support for Meshtastic position beacons, and weather reports (both of which have analogs in APRS).
+To support this, all dynamic registrations (`!register` command) are optionally beaconed to APRS-IS, to facilitate discovery.
+Such beacons are expected to be rare -- at most once per device.

-For more details see [DESIGN.md](https://github.com/afourney/aprstastic/blob/main/DESIGN.md)
+For more details, and other upcoming features, see [DESIGN.md](https://github.com/afourney/aprstastic/blob/main/DESIGN.md)

 ## Installation